 It actually isn’t that hard.
-As the matter of fact, most of the problem is not even in finding your passion.
+As a matter of fact, most of the problem is not even in finding your passion.
 Most of it’s actually an ass problem.
 Yes!
 An ass problem!
 We just don’t put our asses on a chair and begin to do the work.

 With half of the problem gone, the next challenge comes.
 Getting to know yourself…

-Quick question: you spend a lot of time in getting to know other people but, how often do you invest the time to get to know yourselves?
+Quick question: you spend a lot of time getting to know other people but, how often do you invest the time to get to know yourselves?

 Once you sit down, it’s all about yourself, which can be very awkward if you have never tried it before.
 And believe it or not, most people haven’t.

 But in order to find out what your passion is, you will need to self-reflect.
 You will need to go through a process of self-discovery and look into your life from an external perspective.

 As scary as it may sound, it actually feels great as you begin to learn about yourself.
 With each step, you will feel your self-awareness skills improve and therefore, your emotional intelligence and finally your empathetic skills.